VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 Yeah, OK.

 While the more absurd questions have lost some luster, one relic of our unconventional interview style that endures is the coding interview.
 You know it.
-The panel of dudes who all vaguely remind you of Howard from *The Big Bang Theory* asks you to go to the whiteboard or a laptop broadcasting to a screen and write code for something you've probably never seen (by design).
+The panel of dudes all vaguely reminiscent of Howard from *The Big Bang Theory* asks you to go to the whiteboard or a laptop broadcasting to a screen and write code for something you've probably never seen (by design).
 It could be implementing a doubly-linked list or merge sort or a function that determines if a string is a palindrome.
 It could be performing a breadth-first search or converting a loop into a recursive function.
 And on and on.